Metalloprotein

 The structure of hemoglobin.
 The heme cofactor, containing the metal iron, shown in green.

 Metalloprotein is a generic term for a protein that contains a metal ion cofactor.
 A large proportion of all proteins are part of this category.
 For instance, at least 1000 human proteins (out of ~20,000) contain zinc-binding protein domains although there may be up to 3000 human zinc metalloproteins.

 Abundance

 It is estimated that approximately half of all proteins contain a metal.
 In another estimate, about one quarter to one third of all proteins are proposed to require metals to carry out their functions.
-Thus, metalloproteins have many different functions in cells, such as storage and transport of proteins, enzymes and signal transduction proteins, or infectious diseases.
+Thus, metalloproteins have many different functions in cells, such as storage, transport, enzymatic catalysis and signal transduction, or infectious diseases.

 Most metals in the human body are bound to proteins.
 For instance, the relatively high concentration of iron in the human body is mostly due to the iron in hemoglobin.